 All the signs are there.
 Quite clear actually.
 Even casual observers can probably see what's wrong with this pho restaurant.
 For various reasons, though, it's never clear to the owner.

 Unfortunately, with all my knowledge about pho, about pho business, and about how to properly run a pho restaurant, I couldn't help the owner.

 This is the story of a failing pho restaurant that I tried but could not help.
 The restaurant has lots of potentials and is in decent location, but sadly it's probably not going to make it.

 I normally have some idea why a pho restaurant may be failing upon initial examination.
-Beyond that, I don't jump to quick conclusions.
-I always go through the consultation and analysis process to make sure all information, data and facts are collected.
+However, I don't jump to quick conclusions.
+I always go through the consultation and analysis process to make sure all information, data and facts are collected and understood.
 So what are some initial signs of failures?
 Here are some: